An Introduction & guide to Mallorca

 Things to Do in Mallorca

 Yachts are a big thing in Mallorca.
-The island boasts many international sailing regattas’ each year and embodies numerous world class marinas and yacht charter companies all around the coast.
+The island boasts many international sailing regattas each year and embodies numerous world class marinas and yacht charter companies all around the coast.
 Whether you are interested in a half-day boat trip or a week’s yacht charter, you will find the island more than equipped for your individual needs.

 The stunning scenery throughout Mallorca is ideal for enjoying outdoor pursuits.
 You can find protected Natural Parks in all four corners of Mallorca, as well as the rugged and beautiful Tramuntana mountains that run down the west coast.
 Walking and hiking are popular activities with a wide variety of well-maintained paths and clear signage suitable for all abilities.
-Cycling is massive in Mallorca, it's a well-established destination for the professional road cycling teams during the off season and there are plenty of routes to choose from.
+Cycling is massive in Mallorca, the island is a well-established destination for the professional road cycling teams during the off season and there are plenty of routes to choose from.
 The warm and dry climate is also perfect for golfers and there are around 20 golf courses throughout the island.

 Restaurants in Mallorca

 Mallorca has experienced a food revolution in the past 10 years.
-Many young Mallorcan chefs have come home after experiencing high-end international restaurants and have opened up their own places where they create fabulous modern Mediterranean dishes.
+Many young Mallorcan chefs have come home after working in high-end international restaurants and have opened up their own places where they create fabulous modern Mediterranean dishes.
 There are half a dozen or so Michelin-starred restaurants featuring inventive cuisine in beautiful yet relaxed settings.
 Tapas are also a very popular option, and Palma is the place to head to experience the fresh, modern take on these small plates.
 And don't forget to try the local Mallorcan wine, there are some really excellent vineyards on the island.

 Nightlife in Mallorca